Gangs in Canada: Calgary

-Between 2002–2009 there was a bloody gang war between two rival East Asian gangs the FK and FOB gangs which resulted in 25 gang related murders.
-Not only East Asians were involved but there were also White/Italian, (East) Indian, and in some cases Black gang members part of these gangs.
+Between 2002 and 2009, there was a bloody gang war between two rival East Asian gangs the FK and FOB gangs which resulted in 25 gang related murders.
+East Asians were not the only group involved in gang violence.
+There were also White/Italian, (East) Indian, and, in some cases, Black gang members of these gangs.
 Disputes over the illegal distribution of fentanyl have broken out within the Middle Eastern community (with some being Lebanese).
 Similar to the Asian street gangs of the early 2000s, these are not therefore from exclusively one ethnicity.